GDCE Group

 TIA-942 Standard defines four Ratings

-Rated 3Concurrent Maintainability (Redundancy of critical components, and redundancy of pathways, with one active and one stand-by)
+Rated-3Concurrent Maintainability (Redundancy of critical components, and redundancy of pathways, where one may be active and the other on stand-by)

-Rated 4Fault Tolerant (Redundant components, redundant pathways, both active – able to sustain loss of any one component or pathway, without loss of the IT Load)
+Rated-4Fault Tolerant (Redundant components, redundant pathways, both (or more) active – able to sustain loss of any one component or pathway, without loss of the IT Load)

 For all of our certification processes, we utilize the global standard ISO 19011 practice for auditing of management systems.
 Our team of highly qualified auditors and engineers, ensure that you have a clear picture of the capability, reliability and operability expected from your data center, or data center provider.